luqmanulhakim96/eDeclare-MCMC/README.md

-<h1 align="center">QBAdminUI Laravel Broilerplate</h1>
+<h1 align="center">MCMC Asset & Gift System</h1>

-## About QBAdminUI
+## About MCMC Asset & Gift System

-QBAdminUI is a free html template.Here this is a laravel broilerplate to start with this admin dashboard.We use the Laravel Framework default authentication system.
+MCMC Asset & Gift System use the QBAdminUI template.
+QBAdminUI is a free html template.
+Here this is a laravel broilerplate to start with this admin dashboard.
+We use the Laravel Framework default authentication system.

 - [HTML Demo](https://qbytesoft-com.github.io/qbadminui/).
 - [Laravel Demo](https://qbadminui.qbytesoft.com).